SOFTWARE-CLINIC/featurebook/README.md

 | 2.0     | 13-09-2012 | First review | Eliza Orzeszkowa   |
 | 1.0     | 15-07-2012 | First draft  | Henryk Sienkiewicz |
 ```

+## Public API

+Most of the time, you will be using FeatureBook directly from command line.
+You can, however, call FeatureBook
+programmatically from your Node.js module.
+[Here](https://github.com/SOFTWARE-CLINIC/featurebook/wiki/Public-API) is the
+public API.

 ## Development environment